mobmewireless/true_queue/README.md

     redis_queue.add("publish", {:jobid => 23, :url => 'http://example.com/' }, {'priority' => 5})

 Items with priority set (or a higher priority) are always dequeued first.

+Note that the AMQP backend doesn't support priorities or the dequeue timestamp.

 ### Remove an item